Splitting Assets In A Divorce

 Remember, both assets and debts are divided in a divorce since Texas is a community property state.
 This means that all of the assets and debts accumulated during your marriage are subject to an equitable division by the court.
 Depending on your case facts, “Equitable” may not mean a 50/50 split.

 Other exceptions to this general rule are a premarital agreement or items determined to be sole and separate property.
-Always ask your attorney how property items are characterized and how a local court might likely divide your assets and debts based on the facts of your case.
+Always ask your Austin property division lawyer how property items are characterized and how a local court might likely divide your assets and debts based on the facts of your case.
 It is also important to note that if you and your spouse agree, you may divide existing assets and debts in any manner you choose.

 Different Types Of Assets

 There are four assets considered to be sole and separate in Texas.
 Based on how and when you acquired an asset, it will qualify as:

 - Anything that an individual comes into a marriage with;